 Design your own mini-harp anytime from 1:00 – 4:00 p.m. in the Green Room.

-Sign up now for a private recording session in the Salzedo Room.
+Sign up now for a private recording session in the Salzedo Room. *The recording sessions are now fully reserved.
+At this time we can add you to a waitlist if you are interested in recording.

 Called the “Yo-Yo Ma of the harp,” by Vogue’s Senior Editor Corey Seymour, Bridget Kibbey expands the platform and scope of what the harp can do via her own touring projects.
 She has fast gained a reputation for her diverse, energetic programming that spans the baroque, French Masterworks, and rhythmic migration evolving into the dance forms we love in modern-day Brazil, Colombia, and Venezuela.
 2018/2019 highlights include J.S.
 Bach’s keyboard concerti alongside the Dover Quartet in the US and Canada, a ten-city duo collaboration with mandolinist Avi Avital, four world-premiere performances of the João Luiz Harp Concerto -exploring the evolution of Brazilian popular dance forms on the harp.
 As a bandleader she performs alongside and celebrates NYC’s Nuevo Latino culture with percussionist Samuel Torres, clarinetist Benito Meza, and guitarist João Luiz Rezende via Carnegie Hall’s CityWide project.